sockeqwe/website-old/_posts/2015-05-09-mosby-playbook.md

   - `AuthRefreshFragment`: An extension of `AuthFragment` that uses `SwipeRefreshLayout` as main content view.
 So one could say: "It's a AuthFragment with pull-to-refresh support".
   - `AuthRefreshRecyclerFragment`: Puts a `RecyclerView` into the `SwipeRefreshLayout`.
   - `BaseMailsFragment`: An abstract class to displays a list of mails (`List<Mail>`) by using the `RecyclerView`
-  - There are serval concrete classes that extend from `BaseMailsFragment` like `MailsFragment`, `SearchFragment` and `ProfileMailsFragment`
+  - There are some concrete classes that extend from `BaseMailsFragment` like `MailsFragment`, `SearchFragment` and `ProfileMailsFragment`

  The inheritance hierarchy might be correct, but do you really think that someone who recently joined your team would pick the right base class to implement a new feature XY?
 In java it's all about interfaces and so it should be on android.
 I, personally, prefer interfaces and delegation over inheritance.